 — NORTHERN NECK —

 General’s Ridge Vineyard— Hague

-Part of the Chesapeake Bay Wine Trail holiday open house on December 9, General’s Ridge will offer visitors holiday refreshments along with wine and will give tours of the decorated Manor House on property.
+General’s Ridge will offer visitors holiday refreshments along with wine, give tours of the decorated Manor House on property, and host several vendors on-site for your holiday shopping needs during their Holiday Sip & Shop on November 30, 2019.
 The General’s Ridge Petit Manseng (made from one of the most promising grape varieties in Virginia) will pair perfectly with a range of holiday dishes.

 The Tides Inn — Irvington

 Though not a winery, The Tides Inn is just minutes from two wineries on the Northern Neck.
 The annual Christmas Marketplace at The Tides Inn will be held on Saturday, December 9, featuring live music, holiday photos, crafts from local artisans, holiday treats, cooking and ornament decorating.
 An overnight here offers a relaxing escape from holiday crowds.

 Located in the town of Amissville, about 20 minutes west of Warrenton, Narmada Winery will offer a holiday ‘Corks to Craft’ activity each Saturday in December.
 Here visitors make ornaments from wine corks while enjoying Narmada wine.
 Visitors can even BYOC, bring their own corks, or use those provided by the winery.
 A fun, different and relaxing activity away from the hustle and bustle of shopping malls.
 Narmada will release two new wines during the holiday — 2014 Cabernet Sauvignon and the 2012 Lotus late harvest vidal blanc (done is passito style, where grapes are dried on straw as a way to concentrate flavors and sugars in the grapes).